 That’s why you need to sell the importance of your solution—not just the simplicity of it.
 What unacceptable business risk will your prospect face if they don’t do things your way?
 What do they stand to gain?
 What makes your offering different?

 Developing this kind of narrative is more challenging than sticking to the “with product X, doing Y is easier than ever before!” model, but it’s ultimately much more compelling to the subsection of your audience that is actually ready to buy.

 By filling the top-of-the-funnel with content designed to shift people’s thinking rather than encourage unrealistic hopes, you’ll probably see a drop in MQLs.
 But the leads you do qualify will be much more effectively primed to have serious conversations with your sales team.

 Your sales reps will thank you, and eventually, your customer success and retention teams will too.
 Why?
 Because…

 Getting a customer is one thing.
 Keeping them is another.

-Reducing customer churn is a pretty big deal because it’s a heck of a lot more expensive to bring in a new customer than it is to keep an existing one.
+Reducing turnover is a pretty big deal because it’s a heck of a lot more expensive to bring in a new customer than it is to keep an existing one.

-Respect your customers.
+In many ways, it’s as simple as that.
 Tell them the truth about what you’re selling, what it will take to make it work, and why it’s worth the effort.
-If your offer is truly valuable, you’ll benefit from weeding out people on the hunt for a quick fix and honing in on those with the potential to be your biggest success stories.
+If your offer is truly valuable, you’ll benefit from weeding out people on the hunt for a quick fix and homing in on those with the potential to be your biggest success stories.